 Jumping is a common problem that many dog owners faced.
 If you find your puppy jumping annoying, you can limit it by introducing “No”, and “Sit” commands.
 You might want to check out these posts for more information: How to train a German Shepherd to sit.

-When your puppy jumps to seek your attention, don’t greet him with the same level of excitement, just stand still, breath deeply and look away.
+When your puppy jumps to seek your attention, don’t greet him with the same level of excitement, just stand still, breathe deeply and look away.
 When you are calm, your puppy will be calm too and no longer, want to jump up.

 Remember to reward good behaviors and punish bad behaviors.
 Keep calm and be patient when you train your puppy.